Ramonster1/JBeacon/README.md

 ## Features

-- **Scheduling**: Uses `ScheduledExecutorService` to execute polling to run after a given delay, or to execute periodically.
+- **Scheduling**: Uses `ScheduledExecutorService` to execute polling after a given delay, or to execute periodically.
 - **UDP Communication**: Uses `DatagramChannel` to send and receive messages via UDP.
 - **Blocking and Non-blocking Modes**: Configurable behavior to execute polling in either blocking or non-blocking mode.
-- **ByteBuffer management**: JBeacon automatically prepares ByteBuffers for filling and draining (reading and writing), so you don't have to.
+- **ByteBuffer management**: JBeacon automatically prepares ByteBuffers for filling and draining (writing and reading), so you don't have to.
-- **Pluggability**: Leverages the `PollResponseCommand` interface to execute custom logic when receiving network responses (which implements the Command behavioral design pattern).
+- **Pluggability**: Leverages the `PollResponseCommand` functional interface to execute custom logic when receiving network responses (which implements the Command behavioral design pattern).
 - **Logging**: Utilizes Apache Log4j2 for comprehensive logging at various levels.
 Currently logs in async mode by default.
 - **Aeron integration**: Uses the AeronOnPollResponse commands to either send response data to a publication using the Publication <i>offer()</i> method or the lower-latency <i>tryClaim()</i> method.